MinasTyuru/RubyFileServer/README.md

 RubyFileServer
 ==============

-Ruby script that runs local server to look at file information
+Ruby script that runs local server to look at file information (for a company exercise)